The Smart Set: Mencken and Nathan years

-Mencken and Nathan specifically cultivated a youthful readership who had grown increasingly restive and disillusioned with America in the aftermath of The Great War.
+Mencken and Nathan cultivated a youthful readership who had grown increasingly restive and disillusioned with America in the aftermath of The Great War.
 During these years, "Mencken constantly exhorted his fellow critics and literary historians to provide realistic appraisals and re-evaluations of our [American] cultural past, which would then, he felt, influence the present."

 Mencken and Nathan's editorship at The Smart Set came to an end after they planned to run a satirical piece on President Warren G. Harding following his death.
 Harding died in August 1923.
 His funeral procession involved transporting the body across the country from San Francisco to Ohio.
 The mainstream media began to sentimentalize the procession, to the dismay of Mencken and Nathan, who noticed a hypocritical change in the press's attitude.
 They planned to run a satirical piece on the president's funeral, treating the president in death as they did in life.

 However, the magazine's printers noticed the piece and reported its contents to owner Eltinge Warner.
 Considering the piece to be a form of treason, Warner demanded that the editors remove it.
 "I don't give a damn what you thought of him," Warner stormed at Mencken and Nathan, "Harding was our President, after all."
 In a rage, Warner announced that he would sell the magazine within a year.
 Warner's removal of the satirical piece marked the end of the editors' carte blanche over the magazine's content, and they sought the freedom and control of their own publication.
 Upon leaving, Mencken and Nathan began a collaboration with the publishing magnate Alfred A. Knopf and started The American Mercury.